Bxaldy/windows-vpn-client-manager/README.md

 Application checks if the user is part of the vpn_app group in the VPN LDAP.

-Queries data from an SQL Server Database (I used a secure version of vpn-connection-aggregator that updates all the vpn clients according to my needs every few seconds) -> https://github.com/Bxaldy/vpn-connection-aggregator
+Queries data from an SQL Server Database (I used a secure version of [VPN-CONNECTION-AGGREGATOR](https://github.com/Bxaldy/vpn-connection-aggregator) that updates all the vpn clients according to my needs every few seconds - I created the aggregator for this WPF app)

 Shows VPNs in a datatable